About 2060 wordsAbout 7 min

 | Shell | Local shell | sh |

-Understanding these differences, we can troubleshoot in sequence:
+Understanding these differences, you can troubleshoot in sequence:

 - Are there any uncommitted files?